|Born||in Marylebone, London, England, UK|

-Bill died in 1994 but their son Will Travers has embodied their enthusiasm towards wildlife, becoming the CEO of the Born Free Foundation.
+Bill died in 1994 but their son Bill Travers Jr. has embodied their enthusiasm towards wildlife, becoming the CEO of the Born Free Foundation.
 Virginia is the author of several wildlife books and her autobiography "The Life in My Years" was published in 2009.
-One of her more recent outings was a 2011 appearance in the long-running, award-winning BBC documentary series The Natural World (1983).
+One of her more recent outings was a 2011 appearance in the long-running, award-winning BBC documentary series Natural World (1983).

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com